schummar/runp/README.md

 When `runp` is executed as child process of another `runp` instance, it delegates its tasks to the parent instance.
 Commands will be shown as child commands to the parent instance's command.

-That is useful for exmaple for composing npm scripts.
+That is useful for example for composing npm scripts.
 Say we have the following `package.json`:

 ```json